mhdemd/Ecommerce-Django-REST-APIs/README.md

 ### 11. **Logging**
 - Centralized logging of critical operations, including login attempts, password changes, and session management, for auditing and monitoring purposes.

+## License
+This project is licensed under the [MIT License](./LICENSE.md).
+By using this software, you agree to the terms and conditions outlined in the License.

 ## Contribute
 We welcome contributors to help enhance this project!
 Whether you have ideas for new features, bug fixes, or improvements, your help would be greatly appreciated.